trailofbits/cargo-unmaintained/README.md

 access token.
 If set, cargo-unmaintained will use this token to authenticate to GitHub and check whether packages' repositories have been archived.

-Unless --no-exit-code is passed, the exit status is 0 if no unmaintained dependencies were found and no irrecoverable errors occurred, 1 if unmaintained dependencies were found, and 2 if an irrecoverable error occurred.
+Unless --no-exit-code is passed, the exit status is 0 if no unmaintained packages were found and no irrecoverable errors occurred, 1 if unmaintained packages were found, and 2 if an irrecoverable error occurred.
 ```

 ## Output